 - a.
 The Thunderbirds are required to maintain a rigorous physical conditioning program during the show season.
 Please ensure that the Thunderbirds have access to a facility with a complete weight training area as well as a cardio training area.
 It must be available during the team's entire stay and near the billeting location with fees waived.
-It is critical to confirm gym availability for the given times for both Saturday and Sunday since many military facilities are closed during air show weekends.
 The team does not need exclusive use of the facility, but rather access during normal business hours.
 Typical exercise facilities in hotels are not sufficient.
 Please work with Thunderbird #8 if you have any questions or require assistance. - b.
-At military installations, we request to have access to the base fitness center between 0600-2200 during the entire duration of our stay.
-In the past, many military show sites have provided 24-hr access cards to the base gym.
-We will return access cards, such as these, when we return the rental vehicles prior to the departure of the team. - c.
+Military show sites are still required to coordinate access to an off-base gym during the Team's stay due to traffic jams that often prevent timely access to the installation on show days.
+Certain bases have unique layouts (i.e., multiple sides to a joint base, or the team is already staying on base) that may still permit easy access to the gym.
+In this case, request approval with Thunderbird 8 to use a base gym as your primary game plan and ensure the gym will remain open throughout the weekend and/or holiday from 0600-2200.
+If base gym access is provided to the team, many military show sites in the past have provided 24-hr access cards to the base gym to accommodate our swing shift personnel.
+We will leave access cards inside rental vehicle cup holders when we return the rental vehicles prior to the departure of the team. - c.
 While the Thunderbirds travel with between 65-70 personnel, a realistic expectation for the number of team members utilizing gym facilities each day is closer to 25-30 personnel.
 We request approval for all Thunderbird members to utilize gym facilities, however the reduced actual usage figure may help gym management approve your request for access at non-military facilities.